ibm-cloud-docs/vpc/faq-dedicated-host.md

 {: #faq-dedicated-host-5}
 {: faq}

-In case of a hardware failure, the dedicated host and instances running on it are migrated to a new node.
+In case of a hardware failure, the dedicated host and instances running on it are migrated to a new hardware node.

-If you initially provisioned the instances to a dedicated host group, when a host hardware failure occurs, the instances running on the host might be migrated to another dedicated host in the group.
+If a host hardware failure occurs, the instances that you initially provisioned to a dedicate host group might be migrated to another existing dedicated host in the group if capacity is available.

+For more information, see [Viewing notifications](/docs/get-support?topic=get-support-viewing-notifications) and [Host failure recovery policies](/docs/vpc?topic=vpc-host-failure-recovery-policies&interface=ui).